Manisha123854/Social-Media-Web-App-/README.md

 - Implementation of user-generated comments listed under posts, with the newest comments displayed first.
 - Implementation of edit and delete buttons for posts, visible only to the post's author.
 - Utilization of Django's generic views and mix-ins to restrict access based on user authorization.
-- Encounter and resolution of code-related issues and typos.
-- Successful implementation of create, read, update, and delete functionality for both posts and comments in the application.
+.- Successful implementation of create, read, update, and delete functionality for both posts and comments in the application.

 ## Stage 5: User Profiles Implementation

-- Tutorial on implementing user profiles in a Django web application.
+- Implement user profiles in a Django web application.
-- Utilizes Django signals for automatic profile creation.
 - Allows users to create and edit their profiles.
 - Sets up the media directory for profile pictures and default images.
 - Creation of URL patterns, views, and templates for displaying user profiles.
-- Covers server troubleshooting and profile information addition in an admin panel.
 - Introduction of a profile edit view for users.

 ## Stage 6: Follow/Unfollow Feature